 Let's say you want to publish your video to YouTube.

-Click on the YouTube icon to connect to the service.
+Click the YouTube icon to connect to the service.

 A pop-up will appear with the Google (YouTube is a Google company) registration flow.
-Here is a sample of what that might look like:
+Here’s an example of what that might look like:

-Once you have linked your YouTube Account with WeVideo, press on the YouTube button again.
-Now it will turn blue, indicating your video will export to YouTube when you click Finish:
+Once you’ve linked your YouTube account with WeVideo, click the YouTube button again.
+It turn blue, indicating your video will export to YouTube when you click Finish:

-IMPORTANT: When exporting to YouTube, please make sure you have verified your YouTube account if you are exporting longer videos longer than 10 minutes. https://support.google.com/youtube/answer/71673?hl=en
+IMPORTANT: When exporting to YouTube, please make sure you have verified your YouTube account if your videos are longer than 10 minutes. https://support.google.com/youtube/answer/71673?hl=en

-*Note: To send your video to YouTube, you will first need to make a channel on youtube.com before selecting the YouTube destination.
+*Note: To send your video to YouTube, you’ll first need to make a channel on youtube.com before selecting the YouTube destination.

-Once you have selected all of your options, you are ready to finish!
+Once you’ve selected all of your options, you’re ready to finish!

-After you click the Finish button, your video will begin the rendering process in the cloud and cannot be stopped.
+After you click the Export button, your video will begin rendering in WeVideo’s cloud and cannot be stopped.

 The status menu will automatically open so you can keep track of your video.

-At this point in time, you no longer have to do anything.
+At this point, you no longer have to do anything.
 You can close your browser or even turn off your computer.

-You will receive an email when the process has completed with links to view your finished video.
-On the page where you view your finished video, there will be a download button.
+You’ll receive an email and notification when the process is complete, with links to view your finished video.

-The time to export depends on many variables.
-It does NOT depend on the kind of computer you are using.
-We will email you when your video is ready.
+The time it takes to export depends on many variables.
+It does NOT depend on the kind of computer you’re using.
+We’ll email you when your video is ready.

 Please be patient and wait for your export to finish.
-You do not need to keep the editor open for the export to finish at this state.
-You can log out and walk away from your computer and let the export finish.
+You don’t need to keep the editor open for the export to finish.
+Feel free to log out and walk away from your computer to let the export finish.

 Complexity of the video:

-1080p and 4K exports are typically very large and naturally take a longer time to process.
+Full HD and 4K exports are typically very large and take longer to process.

-Please do not re-export if the process taking a long time.
-This only adds to the queue and causes a longer export time for others.
+Please do not re-export if the process seems to be taking a long time.
+This only adds to the queue and causes a longer export time for everyone.